thenewboston-developers/thenewboston-Backend/BUSINESS_REQUIREMENTS.md

   - For active tournaments, show time until the user's next round.
   - Multiple entries may appear when the user is registered for multiple tournaments.
 - Tournament info on the dashboard is limited to the user's tournaments (registered, active, completed)
+- If a user is eliminated from an active tournament, that tournament no longer appears in their active list.
 - The user's current ELO

 ### Tournaments Page (List View)
 - Cards for all tournaments (upcoming, live, completed); completed tournaments remain visible indefinitely.
 The list is paginated and not filtered by user participation.
 - Cancelled tournaments are not visible anywhere in the user UI.
+- The list view requires sign-in; signed-out users are prompted to sign in.
 - Each card includes:
   - A small banner image for the tournament.
   - Tournament name.